semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 - Comparing less than 10 categories.
 - Each category's value needs labeling.
-- Showing category distribution in order.
+- Showing category distribution in the specific order.

 **Use [Cigarette pack bar chart](/data-display/cigarette-pack/cigarette-pack) instead of Horizontal bar chart when:**